Eduard0Rocha/EngWeb2023/README.md

 # Web Engineering Homework – 2023

-This repository contains various homework assignments developed during the 2023 Web Engineering course.
+This repository contains homework assignments developed for the Web Engineering course at Universidade do Minho in 2023.